 Plus, everyone you’ve ever climbed with will want to offer you some advice based on their personal experience.

-Don't buy your first pair of shoes on the internet.
-Go to a decent shop, with knowledgeable staff and take your time.
-When you're just starting out, a good neutral to moderate, middle of the range shoe is what you should be looking for.
+So, if you want to know how to choose climbing shoes, we're here to help, but please take care if you buy your first pair on the internet.
+Make sure you get a range of sizes and wear them for a while before committing to them.
+When you're just starting out, a good neutral to the moderate, middle of the range shoe is what you should be looking for.

-While all of this insight is appreciated and valued, what a new climber really needs is a thorough buying guide to help select their first or next pair of climbing shoes.
+While all of this insight is appreciated and valued, what a new climber really needs is a thorough buying guide to help select their first or next pair.

 If that description fits you, then you’re in luck because that’s what we’re here for.

-Let’s start with the key components of modern climbing shoes and then dig into how each feature can affect the way the shoe performs.
+Let’s start with the key components of modern climbing shoes and then dig into how each feature can affect the way it performs.

 Main features of a modern climbing shoe

-The last is actually a plastic mould used by the manufacturer to create the overall shape of the shoe.
+The last is actually a plastic mould used by the manufacturer to create the overall shape.

 The last is the thing that not only sets the size and shape but also the asymmetry of the shoe.
-It forms the foundation of the shoe upon which all of the other components are mounted.
+It forms the foundation upon which all of the other components are mounted.

 This construction forms a continuous sock of fabric as the base for the shoe.

-The soles, rands and other components are then added to the outside of the shoe, to create the finished article.
+The soles, rands and other components are then added to the outside to create the finished article.

-Board lasted shoes have actually been around for longer than slip lasted shoes, but still, have their applications.
+Board lasted shoes have actually been around for longer than their slip-lasted counterparts, but still, have their applications.

-Board lasted shoes have a stiff insole, which is attached to the upper, which is not a continuous sock, as with slip lasted shoes.
+Board lasted shoes have a stiff insole, which is attached to the upper, which is not a continuous sock.

-The rest of the shoe is then built around this stiff insole.
+The rest is then built around this stiff insole.

-This makes for a much stiffer shoe but does reduce the sensitivity and feel of it.
+This makes it much stiffer but does reduce the sensitivity and feel of it.

-The last can differ a reasonable amount between men and women’s shoes.
+The last can differ a reasonable amount between men and women’s footwear.

 Often this is across the width of the foot and the heel, as well as the overall volume of the last, the height of the foot.

-There is absolutely nothing stopping men wearing women’s shoes and women wearing men.
-If you are a woman, with particularly high volume fit, you may find that men’s shoes simply fit better and vice versa.
+There is absolutely nothing stopping men wearing women’s shoes and women wearing men’s.
+If you are a woman, with particularly high volume fit, you may find that men’s simply fit better and vice versa.

 Straigh, low and high asymmetry

-The asymmetry of a shoe refers to how much the shoe curves towards the big toe.
+The asymmetry of a shoe refers to how much it curves towards the big toe.

-You may see shoes sold as being straight or asymmetrical or high or low asymmetry, either way, both are referring to the same thing.
+You may see them being sold as being straight or asymmetrical or high or low asymmetry, either way, both are referring to the same thing.